MarcinnSak/hello-world2/README.md

 Second hello world repository for practice

 Marcin here, this is my second hello-world practise.
 I'm a student at Infoshare Academy and I'm learning GIT.
+I hope coding is gonna be a lot of fun.